GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/nccltest/a3-mega/README.md

 **Note: A pre-built image is available in the values.yaml file**

-## Running the TCPX NCCL Benchmarks
+## Running the GPUDirect-TCPXO NCCL Benchmarks

 This section describes how you can run a 2-node world-level all-gather benchmark at message sizes 1G and 8G.